KStateMachine/kstatemachine/docs/pages/transitions/transitions.md

 }
 ```

-## Transition targeting multiple states
+## Transition targeting multiple states (fork)

-When you work with parallel states, you may want to specify multiple states as a transition target, specifying
-a target state for each parallel state region.

-This may be done with `targetParallelStates()` method inside `transitionConditionally()` transition builder function.
+`targetParallelStates()` is the programmatic equivalent of a **UML fork pseudo-state**: a single transition
+splits control into several concurrent orthogonal regions, activating one target state per region simultaneously.

+Use it inside `transitionConditionally()` when you want to enter a parallel state and place each of its orthogonal
+regions into a specific sub-state rather than letting them start from their default initial states.
-Each specified state must be a child (not necessary direct) of a parallel state.
+Each specified target must be a descendant (not necessarily a direct child) of a [parallel state](../states/states.md#parallel-states).

 ```kotlin
 initialState("state1") {